 Services that are covered for you What you must pay when you get these services In-Network What you must pay when you get these services Out-of-Network Outpatient hospital services When in-network: prior authorization may be required for some outpatient services.
 We cover medically-necessary services you get in the outpatient department of a hospital for diagnosis or treatment of an illness or injury.
 Covered services include, but are not limited to: For each service, see appropriate sections of the Benefits Chart for benefit rules and limits.
 Cost sharing may apply for each individual service and provider.
-Services in an emergency department See Emerg ency Care Outpatient clinic, such as observation services or outpatient surgery Outpatient Clinic: See Physician/ Practitioner services Observation or Outpatient Surgery: See Outpatient surgery Laboratory and diagnostic tests billed by the hospital See Outpatient dia therapeutic service Mental health care, including care in a partial-hospitalization program, if a doctor certifies that inpatient treatment would be required without it Mental Health Care: See Outpatient ment health care Partial Hospitalization: See Partial X-rays and other radiology services billed by the hospital Medical supplies such as splints and casts therapeutic services and supplies Certain drugs and biologicals that you can't give yourself See Medicare Part B prescription drugs Note: Unless the provider has written an order to admit you as an inpatient to the hospital, you are an outpatient and pay the cost sharing amounts for outpatient hospital services.
+Services in an emergency department See Emerg ency Care Outpatient clinic, such as observation services or outpatient surgery Outpatient Clinic: See Physician/ Practitioner services Observation or Outpatient Surgery: See Outpatient surgery Laboratory and diagnostic tests billed by the hospital See Outpatient diagnostic tests and therapeutic services and supplies Mental health care, including care in a partial-hospitalization program, if a doctor certifies that inpatient treatment would be required without it Mental Health Care: See Outpatient ment health care Partial Hospitalization: See Partial X-rays and other radiology services billed by the hospital Medical supplies such as splints and casts therapeutic services and supplies Certain drugs and biologicals that you can't give yourself See Medicare Part B prescription drugs Note: Unless the provider has written an order to admit you as an inpatient to the hospital, you are an outpatient and pay the cost sharing amounts for outpatient hospital services.
 Even if you stay in the hospital overnight, you might still be considered an "outpatient."
 If you are not sure if you are an outpatient, you should ask the hospital staff.

 Services that are covered for you What you must pay when you get these services In-Network What you must pay when you get these services Out-of-Network Outpatient hospital services (continued) You can also find more information in a Medicare fact sheet called "Are You a Hospital Inpatient or Outpatient?
 If You Have Medicare - Ask!"
-This fact sheet is available on the Web at www.medicare.gov/sites/default/files/2018-09/11435-Are-You-an-Inpatient-or-Outpatient.pdf or by calling 1-800-MEDICARE (1-800-633-4227).
+This fact sheet is available on the Web at www.medicare.gov/Pubs/pdf/11435-Are-You-an-Inpatient-or-Outpatient.pdf or by calling 1-800-MEDICARE (1-800-633-4227).
 TTY users call 18774862048.
 You can call these numbers for free, 24 hours a day, 7 days a week.
-No prior authorization required.
-Covered services include: Mental health services provided by a state-licensed psychiatrist or doctor, clinical psychologist, clinical social worker, clinical nurse specialist, nurse practitioner, physician assistant, or other Medicare-qualified mental health care professional as allowed under applicable state laws. • Additional Mental Health counselors - Licensed Professional Counselors (LPC), Licensed Clinical Professional Counselors (LPC), Licensed Marital and Family Therapists (LMFT), and Licensed Mental Health Counselors (LMHC) are available as in-network providers.
-The amounts you pay for services provided by "Additional Mental Health counselors" do not apply to your yearly maximum out-of-pocket amount. \$25 copay per each individual or group visit 50% coinsurance
+Outpatient mental health care No prior authorization required.
+Covered services include: \$25 copay per each individual or group visit 50% coinsurance Mental health services provided by a state-licensed psychiatrist or doctor, clinical psychologist, clinical social worker, clinical nurse specialist, nurse practitioner, physician assistant, or other Medicare-qualified mental health care professional as allowed under applicable state laws.
+Additional Mental Health counselors Licensed Professional Counselors (LPC), Licensed Clinical Professional Counselors (LCPC), Licensed Marital and Family Therapists (LMFT), and Licensed Mental Health Counselors (LMHC) are available as in-network providers.
+The amounts you pay for services provided by "Additional Mental Health counselors" do not apply to your yearly maximum out-of-pocket amount.
+If you are seeing a non-participating Medicare provider, please reference Section 1.3 above as you may be balance billed for these services